JLany/JLany/README.md

 # Hi there, I'm [Yousef Kilany](https://github.com/JLany) 👋

 Welcome to my GitHub profile!
-I'm a passionate full-stack developer & Computer Science student, who enjoys working on exciting projects and solving challenging problems.
+I'm a passionate full-stack developer & Computer Science Undergrad.
+I enjoy working on exciting projects and solving challenging problems.
 Feel free to explore my repositories, contributions, and stats.
 Don't hesitate to connect with me and explore the world of code together!

 <span align="left">